mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/sap-integration.md

 Cloud solutions like SAP SuccessFactors, SAP Hybris, SAP Concur, and SAP Ariba are all enabled with OData support.
 Using the Mendix [SAP OData Connector](https://appstore.home.mendix.com/link/app/74525/), Mendix applications can also integrate with these SAP Cloud Platform solutions.
 This integration also includes support for principle propagation.

-## 5 How Can I Use SAP Data Within My Mendix Application?
+## 5 How Can I Use SAP Data Within My Mendix App?

 Together with SAP, Mendix has created an API discovery solution based on OData metadata files and SAP API Business Hub integration.
 This allows you to generate a Mendix domain model within your application from any SAP service in order to represent the data set of your service.